From classical theta functions to topological quantum field theory: The topological quantum field theory associated to theta functions

 More generally, $M$ can be endowed with a framing defined by the signature of the $4$-dimensional manifold $W$ that it bounds constructed as explained before.
 If $L$ is the surgery link that gives rise to $M$ and $W$, then to the framed manifold $(M,\mbox{sign}(W))=(M,m)$ we can associate the invariant

 The Sikora isomorphism associated to $L$ identifies this invariant with the empty link in $M$.

 All these can be generalized to manifolds with boundary.
-A $3$-dimensional manifold $M$ with boundary can be obtained by performing surgery on a framed link $L$ in the complement $N$ of $n$ handlebodies embedded in $S^3$, $n\geq 1$.
-We can again endow $M$ with a framing by filling in the missing handlebodies in $S^3$ and constructing the $4$-dimensional manifold $M$ with the surgery instructions from $L$.
-To the manifold $(M,\mbox{sign}(W))=(M,m)$ we can associate the skein $\emptyset\in \widetilde{\mathcal L}_t(M)$.
-A Sikora isomorphism allows us to identify this vector with $\Omega(L)\in \widetilde{\mathcal L}_t(N)$.
-Another Sikora isomorphism allows us to identify $\widetilde{\mathcal L}_t(N)$ with the skein module of the connected sum of handlebodies, hence, via Proposition~\ref{vectorspace}, $\Omega(L)$ can be identified with a vector
+A $3$-dimensional manifold $M$ with boundary can be obtained by performing surgery on a framed link $L$ in the complement $M_0$ of $n$ handlebodies embedded in $S^3$, $n\geq 1$.
+Endow $M$ with a framing by filling in the missing handlebodies in $S^3$ and constructing the $4$-dimensional manifold $W$ with the surgery instructions from $L$.
+To the manifold $(M,\mbox{sign}(W))=(M,m)$ we can associate the skein $\emptyset\in {\mathcal L}_N(M)$.
+A Sikora isomorphism allows us to identify this vector with $\Omega(L)\in {\mathcal L}_N(M_0)$.
+Another Sikora isomorphism allows us to identify ${\mathcal L}_t(M_0)$ with the reduced linking number skein module of the connected sum of handlebodies, namely with $\otimes_{i=1}^n{\mathbb C}^{Ng_i}$, where $g_i$, $i=1,2,\ldots, n$ are the genera of the boundary components of $M$.
+Via Proposition~\ref{vectorspace}, $\Omega(L)$ can be identified with a vector